acalarch/MITRE_ATTACK_CSV/README.md

 -
 The official MITRE ATT&CK website is https://attack.mitre.org/

-The official MITRE Repos used to generate the CSV are hosted here:  https://github.com/mitre-attack/attack-stix-data/
+The official MITRE ATT&CK Repos used to generate the CSV are hosted here (as of this writing):  https://github.com/mitre-attack/attack-stix-data/

 --------------------------------------